 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 We ask that all our customers help us to protect our water sources, which are the heart of our community and our way of life.
-Please call our office or e-mail us at wlsvwater@infoblvd.net if you have any questions.
+The New York Rural Water Association awarded Dana Harris with the water operator of the year award for 2001.
+Please call the water treatment plant at (585) 593-3333 or e-mail me at dana@wellsvillewater.com if you have any questions.
+Please visit our web site periodically as it is updated as new information becomes available. www.wellsvillewater.com